microsoft/pai/rest-server/README.md

     {
       "code": "NoJobError",
-      "message": "Job $jobname not found."
+      "message": "Job $jobname is not found."
     }
     ```